bmlt-enabled/bmlt-root-server/README.md

 CHANGELIST
 ----------
+***Version 1.3.3* ** *- November 11, 2017*

+- Added a change to the reported UA for the cURL call.
+Some servers' security software might have issues with the original one.

 ***Version 1.3.2* ** *- September 24, 2017*

 - Changed "escape" to "encodeURIComponent" in order to resolve issues with non-Roman character sets.